How to Save Like the Wealthy

 Continue to move money systematically into an opportunity fund.

 In Why the Wealthy Love Cash, Part 2, we discussed the reasons that the ultra-wealthy continue to build liquid savings.
 Professional investors are comfortable being in cash.
-When a crisis occurs, massive wealth transfers happen, and those with cash are in a position to buy assets at bargain prices.
+When a crisis occurs, massive wealth transfers happen, and those with capital are in a position to buy assets at bargain prices.

 You can use this safe, liquid, accessible, growing money in your business or another cash-flowing investment very quickly.